-Depending on the application, here are the three types of drone mapping software available in the market:
+Depending on the application, here are the three types of drone mapping software that are available in the market, and different processing methodologies.

 People often get confused with the technical terms used in drone mapping software.
 So let’s understand how the Photogrammetry, LiDAR Mapping, and 3D modeling software are different from one another.

 Photogrammetry Point Cloud | Source: GISGeography

 Photogrammetry software uses images captured by a drone to create 2D and 3D maps, models, and orthomosaics.
 Photogrammetry software creates realistic 3D depictions of topographic surfaces by merging geotagged images of the same features from multiple perspectives.